jbandi/eeboo/web/README.md

 ```

 ## Run
-Run the API service on localhost listening on port 3001
+Run the API service on localhost listening on port 3001.
+This is mainly used for development purpose
 ```
  #> yarn start
 ```

 ## Available Scripts

 ### `yarn start`